saleslayer/magento-enterprise-plugin/README.md

 #### 1.1 Install the package in your Magento

+> **Warning**.
+> Install the plugin only automatically or manually.
+If you try to install it with both methods at the same time, in step 1.2 Magento will return an error.

 ##### 1.1.1 Automatically, from composer.
 In your Magento root folder, execute command:

 ```